ThomasArts/aetmodel/ThreatModel.md

  * **mitigation** ensure key never purposefully in the system
  * **past attacks** ...
  * Denial of Service - only gossip valid transactions; "banning" users maybe implemented; information disclosure.

+####(5) Denial of service

+##### 1. Overloading with transactions
+Creating and posting a transaction is a computationally cheap action for an attacker.
+A valid transaction is a transaction that can potentially be included in a future block and that a miner receives a fee for.
+Valdiation of a transaction is computational cheap, but having to validate many transactions that cannot be included in a block, is a computational overhead for a node.
+If an attacker could post enormous amounts of transactions to the network, it could potentially impact the rate in which correct transactions are accepted.
+Transactions may validate but nevertheless not be possible to include in a block.
+For example, an attacker could post a spend-transaction including more tokens than the from account contains.
+This transaction is then kept in the transaction pool for a while and *check this*  validated for each new block candidate.

+  (5.1) Posting invalid transactions
+  (5.2) Posting valid, but impossible transactions (5.3) Exploiting memory leaks in cleaning transaction pool

+ * **Past attacks**

 ## STRIDE Threat Trees